– Post updated 28 January 2020 –

 Location, location, location

-Customer Engagement Manager, Amanda recommends setting yourself a reminder to revisit your Mable profile once a month to ensure your availability, work location, skills and experience are up to date.
+Customer Engagement Manager, Amanda recommends setting yourself a reminder to revisit your Mable profile and account once a month to ensure your availability, work location, skills and experience are up to date.

 “The online profile is really the first opportunity people get to make an impression.
 You can really tell when someone has taken the time to write a profile that’s well thought out and professional, while giving a taste of who they are as a person.”